 Active journeys to school - walking, cycling, wheeling or scooting - will naturally still count as a journey in the challenge.
 Remember to ask pupils if their parents travelled actively too as supporter journeys also count.

-Physical activities at home
+Physical activities at home (for remote learners)

-Active journeys from home with a family member
+Active journeys from home with a family member (for remote learners)

-How will the Big Pedal work remotely?
+How will the Big Pedal work if pupils are learning remotely due to coronavirus?

-All journeys (active journeys to school, physical activities at home and active journeys from home with a parent or guardian) will need to be logged by teachers onto the Sustrans Big Pedal website daily.
+All Big Pedal activity (active journeys to school, physical activities at home and active journeys from home with a parent or guardian) will need to be logged by teachers onto the Sustrans Big Pedal website daily.
 We encourage teachers to use their normal method of communication with pupils to find out how many children have made active journeys or taken part in a physical activity each day.
 This could be a hands-up survey or a digital message from each pupil.

 Resources have been designed with remote learning in mind.
 Whilst we aim to provide digital resources, we will also ensure options are provided for pupils without access to a computer.